 Now, an older home might be “grandfathered in,” meaning that recent codes do not apply.
 But if that old house burns down, the new one must be code compliant.

 Even a brand-new house might need expensive upgrades to be compliant as codes change in the future.
-If Colorado passes a solar mandate like California, that means your it might cost another $15,000 just to add the required solar array to your new home.
+If Colorado passes a solar mandate like California, that means it might cost another $15,000 just to add the required solar array to your new home.

 So ordinance and law coverage is not something we think about until we need it.
 And Colorado homeowners will need it often in the future.